BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 The LSP MAY return an empty array; in which case, the client currently cannot use JIT Channels with this LSP.

-An `opening_fee_params` object describes how much the LSP will charge for a channel open, and until when the described fee rates will be considered valid.
+An `opening_fee_params` object describes how much the LSP will charge for a channel open, what payment sizes it will accept, and until when the described parameters will be considered valid.
 An `opening_fee_params` object MUST have all of the following fields, and MUST NOT have any additional fields: